Mwalimu Nyerere Foundation

 Executive Director of the Mwalimu Nyerere Foundation, Joseph Butiku (left), with former President Ali Hassan Mwinyi.

-The Mwalimu Nyerere Foundation (MNF) is a non-governmental organisation in Dar es Salaam.
-It functions as a pivotal platform for Tanzanian, African and global stakeholders to engage, collaborate, and tackle the prevailing challenges concerning peace, security, and development across the continent.
-Anchored on the core tenets of Peace, Unity, and People-Centred Development, the foundation's initiatives are geared towards fostering positive change and progress.
+The Mwalimu Nyerere Foundation (MNF) is a non-governmental organisation based in Dar es Salaam, Tanzania.
+It serves as a pivotal platform for Tanzanian, African, and global stakeholders to engage, collaborate, and address the prevailing challenges concerning peace, security, and development across the continent.
+Anchored on the core tenets of peace, unity, and people-centred development, the foundation's initiatives are geared towards fostering positive change and progress.
+It is named after Tanzania's founding President, Julius Nyerere.

 Established on June 14, 1996, in accordance with the Trustees Incorporation Act (CAP 375), the purpose of the Mwalimu Nyerere Foundation is "to try to play a modest role in bringing Peace, Unity and Development in Africa in particular and the World generally.
 In carrying on that task, we will need partner, genuine partners, from outside Africa, including Europe."